qualcomm/resource-tuner/Docs/README.md

 # Extension Interface

-The Resource Tuner framework allows business units (BUs) to extend its functionality and customize it to their use-case.
-Extension Interface essentially provides a series of hooks to the BUs to add their own custom behaviour.
-This is achieved through a lightweight extension interface using macros.
+The Resource-tuner framework allows target chipsets to extend its functionality and customize it to their use-case.
+Extension interface essentially provides a series of hooks to the targets or other modules to add their own custom behaviour.
+This is achieved through a lightweight extension interface.
 This happens in the initialisation phase before the service is ready for requests.

-Specifically the Extension Interface provides the following capabilities:
+Specifically the extension interface provides the following capabilities:
 - Registering custom resource handlers
-- Registering Custom Configuration Files (This includes Resource Configs, Signal Configs and Property Configs).
-This allows, for example the specification of Custom Resources.
+- Registering custom configuration files (This includes resource configs, signal configs and property configs).
+This allows, for example the specification of custom resources.

 ---

-## Macros
+## Extension APIs

 ### `RESTUNE_REGISTER_APPLIER_CB`